 Kids playing outdoors are much more likely to be engaged in physical activity including running, jumping, catching, lifting and carrying things, all of which help build bone strength and those motor skills mentioned above.
 Children also tend to burn more calories while outdoors.

 Little kids who spend time outdoors are also having their sensory skills actively developed.
 Just think about it — a toddler who’s playing outside may see new things like animals, be able to smell new things like flowers, want to touch objects to see how they feel, can hear new and different noises in the outdoors and may even be able to taste things occasionally, like a berry or freshly-picked fruit.

 Beyond those benefits, spending time outdoors playing also exposes kids to natural, outdoor light, which stimulates the “pineal gland.”
 This important component in the brain helps keep the immune system strong and helps boost mood.
 That’s a win-win!

 Playtime helps stimulate child development and boosts kids’ physical health, and regular checkups with the doctor can ensure your child stays on track.
-Dr. Case Tedder provides family medicine services, including care for pediatric patients, at Erlanger Primary Care in Soddy-Daisy.
-Call (423) 778-8500 to schedule an appointment.
+Learn more about Erlanger’s pediatric services here.